 TREX was involved with The Future Internet cluster of Finnish Strategic Centres for Science, Technology and Innovation in the field of Information and Communications Technologies, also known as ICT SHOK FI.
-TREX was one of the test bed providers in the project.
+TREX is still one of the test bed providers in the project.

 IPLU organized a seminar on May 17th 2006 and TREX had a presentation there, titled Reliability of the Internet, IXP Role(PDF).

 TREX was chosen as one of the research platforms for The Digital Media Service Innovations Association.

 The idea is to develop new services that an exchange point can provide to its member networks.
 These are typically not services that end users could use directly.
 Rather, the member networks are supposed to refine them further for user consumption.

 Typical services adopted by many exchange points world wide are root name service and stratum 1 time service.
 TREX participates in The AS112 Project which is an anycast name service.

 When new protocols are implemented by several different vendors' equipment, it is important to test how well they work together.

 An exchange point is an ideal organization for facilitating WLAN roaming by virtue of neutrality.
 There is some interest in sharing user information between operators of different types of wireless networks for roaming.

 The rate of the global routing table growth is faster than the rate of the hardware advances required.
 This is also a hot topic for research and will require Inter-Operator Cooperation.

 Multicast and IPv6 are both beginning to be quite widely deployed, but there still remain lots of advances to be made in both fields.